araines/wp.araines.net/README.md

 ### Generate static site: Unable to fetch URL contents

 During the static site generation, if it gets a 500 error with the last log being "Unable to fetch URL contents" then try clearing the caches.

+## TODO

+Configure OIDC (separate repo?) to allow GitHub actions to talk to AWS Set up GitHub actions with AWS
+Create an action for building docker container and pushing to ECR Update the apache2-endpoint.sh to work in the ECR environment (with correct DNS/IPs etc) Update the apache2-endpoint.sh to update R53 so container is accessible Set up multisite
+Update the apache2-endpoint.sh to install GP Premium / recipe plugins / backup plugins / etc